eddycharly/kind-playground/README.md

 The [cluster.sh](./cluster.sh) script will bootstrap a local cluster with Kind and configure it to use Cilium CNI (without `kube-proxy`), MetalLB, ingress-nginx and dnsmasq.

+The cluster api server will be configured to use Keycloak identity provider.

 It will also setup docker image caching through proxies for docker.io, quay.io, gcr.io and k8s.gcr.io.